Dogs

 Why is Your Dog Sniffing at Your Crotch?

-Dogs can even detect the changes in the human psychology or their feelings.
+Dogs can even detect the changes in the human psychology or their feelings by sniffing at your crotch.
 In fact, it has been observed that dogs detect that a woman is pregnant even before she knows it.
-They can aptly identify through the scent if a person is ad or happy.
+They can aptly identify through the scent if a person is sad or happy.

 Is it Okay if My Dog Sniffs Other Dogs?